-- 1. Complete the VC admission procedure. - 2.
+- 1. Complete the Vernon College admission procedure. - 2.
 The applicant is required to have an operator's license and to have completed three (3) years of field experience.
-In exceptional situations, this requirement may be waived by the Cosmetology Admission and Review Committee. - 3.
-Regardless of experience, student instructors are required to successfully complete 750 hours of instruction before the application for examination will be signed by the coordinator of the cosmetology program.
+In exceptional situations, this requirement may be waived by the Cosmetology Admission and Review Committee. - Students are required to complete all Instructor courses to complete the Instructor Program. - Students who think they may be ineligible for licensure due to criminal convictions (felony) must apply to the Texas Department of Licensing and Regulations for a determination.